Getting to retirement with a fat nest egg is a big accomplishment: All those years of toil and saving finally pay off.

 The full list of such states, and the District of Columbia, in each category is as follows:

-States that charge estate taxes
+States with estate taxes

 - District of Columbia